oliversun9/road-to-glory-leetcode/README.md

 I did around 30 questions before creating this repo, and now I'm aiming to do 5 questions per day.

 Questions I did:
+* P15.
+3Sum.
+Sort and two-sum n times.
+Aug 9, 21
 * P17.
 Letter Combinations of a Phone Number - I solved it by representing an n-dimensional array with a 1D vector, but I saw a much superior method using queue/BFS.
 July 26, 21
+* P19.
+Remove Nth Node From End of List.
+Deja vu.
+Aug 9, 21
 * P20.
 Valid Parentheses - Just thought I should do a string question.
 I used stack, but I saw a very interesting solution that calls replace on paretheses repeatedly.
 July 25, 21
 * P23.
 Merge k Sorted Lists.
 Make heap in place, also used a dummy head.
 Aug 6, 21
 * P31.
 Next Permutation - A fun question but not too hard (it's medium after all).
 The question kind of gave away its solution when it says if there is no bigger permutation, revert it.
 It happened to be the same as the top voted solution.
 I also saw a very cool solution that uses a tree.
 I implemented my own reverse function because I sort of forgot I could use reverse from the standard library.
 July 26, 21
 * P33.
 Search in Rotated Sorted Array - I solved using binary search, but my favorite solution from discussions uses infinity to represent the value in the middle. the top voted solution using read mid is also nice. - July 28, 21
 * P34.
 Find First and Last Position of Element in Sorted Array  - July 28, 21
 * P46.
 Permutations - I did it using a method unrelated to backtracking, because I'm not familiar with backtracking.
 This the second time I heard of back tracking, and I saw some good backtracking solutions.
 It looks like DFS.
 I need to get more used to backtracking. - July 28, 21
+* P54.
+Spiral Matrix.
+Straightforward question but my solution is not elegant at all.
+A better solution that I read updates a boundary after traversing a row or column.
+A very smart python solution prints top row and rotate the matrix!
+Aug 9, 21
 * P56.
 Merge Intervals - I sorted and then merge, which is also the top voted answer.
 July 29, 21
 * P62.
 Unique Paths - I used dp with 2D array but it can be improved using only one array/vector.
 July 25, 21
 * P63.
 Unique Paths II - I modified the given matrix but I probably shouldn't have.
 July 25, 21